 How to Revamp Old Clothes

-The arrival of fall means you have to go back to school, preferably with a whole new wardrobe.
-But, what if you're strapped for cash?
-Here's a great idea - give your old clothes a whole new look by revamping them!
+The changing of the seasons doesn't mean you need to buy a whole new wardrobe.
+If you're too strapped for cash to invest in a new wardrobe, give your old clothes a whole new look by revamping them!
 Check out these creative ideas on how to look fashionably cool without draining your wallet.

 Revamping Old Clothes - Sweaters